Sneha-0208/dual-lora-mesh/Documentation.md

 Transmits modified packets on SF8 (RFM2)

-Uses printable character filter to ignore corrupted data
+Uses a printable character filter to ignore corrupted data

 Adds " from RFM2" before relaying